kevinhng86/faiNumber-Fortran/benchmark.md

 How fast is faiNumber-Fortran?

-The below are benchmark results for faiNumber-Fortran(v.1.0.0.f) comparing to the read() method of Fortran.
+The below are benchmark results for faiNumber-Fortran(Version 1n.0.0.f) comparing to the read() method of Fortran.
 Each test ran 3 times and the average result from all 3 runs is used as the result.
 Results are in seconds with 3 decimal placement.
 For the result, the lower is the better.